papadritta/tendermint/docs/rfc/rfc-019-block-structure-consolidation.md

 }
 ```

+### On Tendermint Blocks

+#### What is a Tendermint 'Block'?

+A block is the structure produced as the result of an instance of the Tendermint
+consensus algorithm.
+At its simplest, the 'block' can be represented as a Merkle
+root hash of all of the data used to construct and produce the hash.
+Our current
+block proto structure includes _far_ from all of the data used to produce the
+hashes included in the block.

+It does not contain the full `AppState`, it does not contain the `ConsensusParams`,
+nor the `LastResults`, nor the `ValidatorSet`.
+Additionally, the structure of
+the block message is not inherently tied to this Merkle root hash.
+Different
+structures of the same set of data could trivially be used to construct the
+exact same hash.
+The thing we currently call the 'Block' is really just a view
+into a subset of the data used to construct the root hash.
+Large amounts of it
+can be removed or added to the 'Block' as long as alternative methods exist to
+query and retrieve the constituent values.

+#### Why this digression?

+This digression is aimed at informing what it means to consolidate 'fields' in the
+'block'.
+The discussion of what should be included in the block can be teased
+apart into a few different lines of inquiry.

+1. What values need to be included as part of the Merkle tree so that the
+consensus algorithm can use proof-of-stake consensus to validate all of the
+properties of the chain that we would like?
+1. How can we create views of the data that can be easily retrieved, stored, and
+verified by the relevant protocols.

+These two concerns are intertwined at the moment as a result
+of how we store and propagate our data but they don't necessarily need to be.
+This document focuses primarily on the first concern by suggesting fields that
+can be completely removed without any loss in the function of our consensus
+algorithm.

+This document also suggests ways that we may update our storage and propagation
+mechanisms to better take advantage of Merkle tree nature of our data.

 ## Discussion

+### Data to completely remove

+This section proposes a list of data that could be completely removed from the
+Merkle tree with no loss to the functionality of our consensus algorithm.

+#### CommitSig.timestamp

+This field was once used to

+### Updates to propagation

+### Updates to views

 This section proposes a list of changes to the current block structure accompanied
 by discussion of the merits of the changes.
 Where the change is possible but